mxklb/boluscalculator/README.md

 This app is deployed using [gh-pages](https://pages.github.com/).
 Check out IBC here: [mxklb.github.io/boluscalculator](http://mxklb.github.io/boluscalculator/)

+Feel free to simply use and/or contribute to the develpoment ..

 ## About this App
 This is a bolus calculator app to estimate a single insulin dose based on personalized therapy settings, the actual blood glucose level and a meal.
 I wrote this app because I could not find any free web/mobile app that let one calculate an insulin bolus using the formulas I knew.
 Most of the apps I found did not clearly point out the formulas they use to perform the calculations.
 So this is the result ...